 1. The Alhambra

 Probably the reason for your trip to Granada!
-An absolute must on any Granada itinerary.
+An absolute must on any Granada itinerary and one of the major reasons this city is one of the best places to visit in Spain.

 One of the most magnificent Islamic masterpieces in the world, the Alhambra palace will simply blow you away.
 The palace was built in the mid thirteenth century by Granada’s Moorish ruler ibn Nasr and thankfully has survived all who succeeded him.